 Respect Amazon’s rules for trademark.
 Violating any of them may cause you severe harm which ends in banning your account.
 Also, be careful with all Amazon products because there are plenty of them including Kindle, Prime, and Echo.

 There’s no harm using an Amazon product name in your URLs but you’re not allowed to use them in your domains.
-They are very sensitive with the trademark policy and they didn’t seem to care even if the site is older or powerful.
+They are very sensitive to the trademark policy and they didn’t seem to care even if the site is older or powerful.

 - You can use Amazon’s marks as long as they serve an advertising purpose and linking back to Amazon’s website